WuorBhang/WuorBhang/README.md

 👋 Hi, I am Wuor Bhang Gatwech

-🌱 I’m currently learning Front-End Web Development at Learning Lion ICT campus and specializing in backend engineering at ALX Kenya.
+🌱 I’m currently learning Front-End Web Development for 3 months at Learning Lion ICT campus
  I’m also a Foundational Track of Computer and Data Science student at MIT ReACT.

 💻 I know front-end technologies such as HTML, CSS, and JavaScript.